smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 SDL proxy shall support sending a PRC with both encrypted and unencrypted format as it currently does if the RPC service has encryption enabled.

 SDL proxy may start service seven with encryption enabled in several situations.
 - 1. Before mobile proxy sends the first RPC message that needs encryption.
-This works similarly to delaying loading of a dynamic library.
+This works similar to delaying the loading of a dynamic library.
 Mobile proxy enables encryption for the RPC service only when it really needs encryption.
 This is the latest time.
 This option may cause a delay.
-Because the channel is not ready, it must wait the encryption gets enabled in order to send an encrypted message.
+Since the channel is not ready, it must wait until the encryption gets enabled in order to send an encrypted message.
 - 2. After mobile proxy receives an `OnPermissionsChange` notification and there is at least one RPC that needs encryption.
 In this case, proxy enables encryption for any potential usage.
 This is the earliest time that the app/proxy knows it may need encryption.
 - 3. Sometime in between.
 For example, when the driver activates the app and HMI brings the app to foreground.
-Because it may take sometime to get RPC service encryption enabled for the first time, and there is no overhead after that, we recommend the proxy enable encryption after the app is activated (SDL proxy receives `OnHMIStatus` notification with `hmiLevel=FULL\LIMITED\BACKGROUND`, but not `NONE`) and there is at least one RPC that needs protection.
+Because it may take some time to get RPC service encryption enabled for the first time, and there is no overhead after that, we recommend the proxy enable encryption after the app is activated (SDL proxy receives `OnHMIStatus` notification with `hmiLevel=FULL\LIMITED\BACKGROUND`, but not `NONE`) and there is at least one RPC that needs protection.

 When the mobile proxy receives `OnPermissionsChange` message, it shall remember the list of RPCs that need encryption for later use.